AnthusAI/Cursor-Storybook-Artifacts/README.md

 ## Working with the AI Assistant

-The key to success with Cursor Storybook is effectively communicating with the AI assistant.
+The key to success with Vibe Coding Workbench is effectively communicating with the AI assistant.
 Here's how to get the best results:

 ### How to Talk to the AI